Edit Content

 7. Block Traffic by IP Address

-If you’re noticing a lot of spambot action on your site, you can also block traffic from the IP addresses they’re coming from to protect your content form.
+If you’re noticing a lot of spambot action on your site, you can also block traffic from the IP addresses they’re coming from to protect your content from them.
 While it also adds an extra layer of security to your site, it can block legitimate traffic from these IPs, so use this one at your own risk.

 Add the IPs you want to block to the Comment Blacklist field on the Discussion settings page of your WordPress admin panel.
-Advanced site owners can do this through their web host cPanel or a security plugin like Sucuri.
+Advanced site owners can do this through their web host’s cPanel or a security plugin, such as Sucuri.

 Listen to what others are saying about how easy and intuitive Fix Hacked Site Is…

-My website was vulnerable to those who seek to invade and I fortunately discovered the Fixhackedsite website.
+"My website was vulnerable to those who seek to invade and I fortunately discovered the Fixhackedsite website.
 The team quickly secured me from the predators and suggested a few changes to my site.
 Frankly my site was a bit drab and non-engaging so I had the team rebuild it and I couldn’t be happier.
 The site is now looking like it belongs in 2022 and is secure – very satisfied with the service and expertise.
 My business is relatively small but ticking along nicely with good activity from the contact form and turnover is increasing.
-Fixhackedsite now fully maintain my site and host it – highly recommend their services.
+Fixhackedsite now fully maintain my site and host it – highly recommend their services."

 Geoff Pyne

-I want to say how important you have been to the display and operation of my website.
+"I want to say how important you have been to the display and operation of my website.
 You have imaginatively redesigned my website in a way that has attracted much praise and attention, helping to draw many more visitors to the site.
 In addition, you have helped with the daily updating of the site — an essential need for any owner.
 You have proven to be always available to help me at any time of the day or night.
-I can’t recommend more highly for your superb work.
+I can’t recommend more highly for your superb work."

-I can’t say enough good things about Fixhackedsite web design and hosting.
+""I can’t say enough good things about Fixhackedsite web design and hosting.
 I’ve been working with Fixhackedsite for 2 years and they are the best in the business.
 They do excellent work at an unbelievable price, and are always available to help with any problems that come up.
-I’m a small business owner, so I don’t have a huge budget for my marketing needs, but I get more leads than ever before and I’m always happy to refer them to my friends for their website design needs.
+I’m a small business owner, so I don’t have a huge budget for my marketing needs, but I get more leads than ever before and I’m always happy to refer them to my friends for their website design needs."

 Dave Wynn